AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_processor.rst

       1. getOptimizedProcessor(self: PyOpenColorIO.Processor, oFlags: PyOpenColorIO.OptimizationFlags) -> PyOpenColorIO.Processor

-      Run the optimizer on a :ref:`Processor` to create a new :cpp:class:`:ref:`Processor``.
+      Run the optimizer on a :ref:`Processor` to create a new :ref:`Processor`.
 It is usually not necessary to call this since getting a :ref:`CPUProcessor` or :ref:`GPUProcessor` will also optimize.
 However if you need both, calling this method first makes getting a CPU and GPU :ref:`Processor` faster since the optimization is effectively only done once.

       2. getOptimizedProcessor(self: PyOpenColorIO.Processor, inBitDepth: PyOpenColorIO.BitDepth, outBitDepth: PyOpenColorIO.BitDepth, oFlags: PyOpenColorIO.OptimizationFlags) -> PyOpenColorIO.Processor

-      Run the optimizer on a :ref:`Processor` to create a new :cpp:class:`:ref:`Processor``.
+      Run the optimizer on a :ref:`Processor` to create a new :ref:`Processor`.
 It is usually not necessary to call this since getting a :ref:`CPUProcessor` or :ref:`GPUProcessor` will also optimize.
 However if you need both, calling this method first makes getting a CPU and GPU :ref:`Processor` faster since the optimization is effectively only done once.

    .. py:method:: Processor.getProcessorMetadata(self: PyOpenColorIO.Processor) -> PyOpenColorIO.ProcessorMetadata